noidsirius/Axer/README.md

 - Optional: create a virtual environment in `.env`

-- run `source env`
+- run `source env` or `venv\Scripts\activate` (Windows 10)
 - Install python packages `pip install -r requirements.txt`
 - Initialize an Android Virtual Device (AVD) with SDK +28 and name it `testAVD_1`
 - Disable soft main keys and virtual keyboard by adding `hw.mainKeys=yes` and `hw.kayboard=yes`  to `~/.android/avd/testAVD_1.avd/config.ini`
     - If virtual device is not disabled, please follow this [link](https://support.honeywellaidc.com/s/article/CN51-Android-How-to-prevent-virtual-keyboard-from-popping-up)
 - Enable "Do not disturb" in the emulator to avoid notifications during testing (it can be found at the top menu)
 - Install TalkBack, the latest version (12) can be found in `Setup/X86/TB_12_*.apk` (`adb install-multiple Setup/X86/TB_12_*.apk`)
 - Build Latte Service APK by running `./build_latte_lib.sh`, then install it (`adb install -r -g Setup/latte.apk`) or install from Android Studio
     - To check if the installation is correct, first run the emulator and then execute `./scripts/enable-talkback.sh` (by clicking on a GUI element it should be highlighted).
     - Also, execute `./scripts/send-command.sh log` and check Android logs to see if Latte prints the AccessibilityNodeInfos of GUI element on the screen (`adb logcat | grep "LATTE_SERVICE"`)
 - Save the base snapshot by `./scripts/save_snapshot.sh BASE`

 ### TalkBack TreeNode
 - Go to TalkBack Settings > Advanced > Developer Settings and select "Enable node tree debugging", also set the Log output level to VERBOSE